 Why it exists

-A diode or transistor is non-linear, so it cannot be analysed with the resistor-and-source machinery of linear circuit theory.
-But after Linearisation around an operating point, the device’s response to a small signal is fully described by a handful of constants — derivatives of its laws evaluated at the bias point.
+A diode or transistor is non-linear, so it can’t be analysed with the resistor-and-source machinery of linear circuit theory.
+But after Linearisation around an operating point, the device’s response to a small signal is fully described by a handful of constants: derivatives of its laws evaluated at the bias point.
 A small-signal model packages those constants into an equivalent circuit so the rest of the analysis is pure linear-circuits work.
 This is Step 2 of Small-signal analysis: kill the DC sources, drop in the small-signal model, solve the linear circuit.

 The technique is universal; only the parameters change